Artificial Intelligence and Machine Learning: What do we know so far?

 Deep Learning is one of the frequently used terms in the world of machine learning.
 So, what exactly is deep learning?

 The process uses huge neural networks with several layers of processing units.
 Deep Learning leverages advances in computing power and improved training techniques to learn complex patterns in large volumes of data.
 Being one of the most important parts of AI, Deep Learning has significantly contributed to the field.
 However, it requires huge amounts of data to extract useful inputs.
 Some of the common applications of deep learning are image and speech recognition.

 3. Computer Vision

-In the case of computer vision, they rely on pattern recognition and deep learning to recognize all the elements in a picture or video.
-When machines can process, analyze and understand the images, they can better capture images or videos in real-time while interpreting their surroundings.
+In the case of computer vision, they rely on pattern recognition.
+Deep learning to recognize all the elements in a picture or video.
+When machines can process, analyze and understand the images.
+They can better capture images or videos in real-time while interpreting their surroundings.

 4. Natural Language or NLP

 It is, basically, the ability of computers to analyze, understand and generate human language, including speech.
 Its next stage is natural language interaction—a process that allows humans to communicate with computers using normal and regular language to perform tasks.
 Although machine learning is all about the idea that machines should be able to learn.
 And adapt through experience, AI, however, concerns a broader idea where machines can smartly execute tasks.